haskell/alex/README.md

     $ make sdist
     $ cabal install dist/alex-*.tar.gz

+For convenience, there's also a `make sdist-test` target which builds the source source tarball and runs the test-suite from within the source dist.

 ## Contributing & Reporting Issues

 Please report any bugs or comments at  https://github.com/simonmar/alex/issues